codedbychavez/configcat-vue/README.md

 </script>
 ```

-2. Use it in your template by passing your feature key to the **featureKey** prop:
+2. You can use it in your template by passing your feature key to the **featureKey** prop:

 ```js
 <template>